angelosalatino/CliquePercolationMethod-R/README.md

 # CliquePercolationMethod-R
 Clique Percolation Method (CPM) is an algorithm for finding overlapping communities within networks, intruduced by Palla et al. (2005, see references).
-This implementation in R, firstly detects communities of size k, then creates a clique graph based of cliques of size k.
+This implementation in R, firstly detects communities of size k, then creates a clique graph.
+Each community will represent each connected component in the clique graph.

 #Algorithm
 The algorithm performs the following steps: